deckhouse/virtualization/docs/ADMIN_GUIDE.md

 #### Sizing policy

-The [`.spec.sizingPolicies`](cr.html#virtualmachineclass-v1alpha3-spec-sizingpolicies) block defines which combinations of cores, core fraction, and memory are allowed for virtual machines of this class.
+The [`.spec.sizingPolicies`](cr.html#virtualmachineclass-v1alpha3-spec-sizingpolicies) block defines which combinations of cores, core fraction, and memory are allowed for virtual machines (VMs) of this class.

 {{< alert level="warning" >}}
 Changes to the [`.spec.sizingPolicies`](cr.html#virtualmachineclass-v1alpha3-spec-sizingpolicies) block affect existing virtual machines.